RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

    Assuming that the *public* key for the private key has been properly installed on CRSP, you should be connected *without a DUO prompt*.

 :bluelight:`2.
-UCINetID + password + DUO Push`
+UCInetID + password + DUO Push`
    **What to expect with a Password + DUO**

-   If you do NOT install an ssh key, you will be prompted for your UCINetID password and a DUO push.
+   If you do NOT install an ssh key, you will be prompted for your UCInetID password and a DUO push.
 Even if you have the CRSP Desktop remember your password, the DUO Push will be **required each and every time** the desktop reconnects to CRSP.